ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-TimedMode-5.md

     Which is the MOST suitable and cost-effective solution that the Architect should implement to achieve the above requirements?

     - Use AWS ParallelCluster to deploy and manage the HPC cluster to provide higher bandwidth, higher packet per second (PPS) performance, and lower inter-instance latencies.
 - Enable Enhanced Networking with Intel 82599 Virtual Function (VF) interface on the Windows EC2 Instances.
-    - Enable Enhanced Networking with Elastic Network Adapter (ENA) on the Windows EC2 Instances.
+    - ==Enable Enhanced Networking with Elastic Network Adapter (ENA) on the Windows EC2 Instances.==
     - Enable Enhanced Networking with Elastic Fabric Adapter (EFA) on the Windows EC2 Instances.

     **Incorrect**

     Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 There is no additional charge for using enhanced networking.